AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

   - As of today, *LLMs* are promising tools, already used in similar contexts.

 - Will simulators embrace new technologies to improve the User eXperience?
-- How to *effectively design* an LLM that can assist users in interacting with simulations?
+- How to *effectively design* a LLM that can assist users in interacting with simulations?
     - And what are the most important **features to include**?